neolution-ch/eslint-config-neolution/README.md

 # eslint-config-neolution

-This package provides Neolution's .eslintrc as an extensible shared config.
+This package provides Neolution's eslint.config.js as an extensible shared config.

 ## Installation